SeanCMbogo/expert-umbrella/README.md

 Describe each package with a comment before the package declartion.
 `main` packages have comments describing the entire program as a whole.

+Use either of the two forms to initialize a variable.
+> `s: = ""`
+> `var s string`
+The first form is when the inital value matters more, the second is when the data type matter more

 # Useful Tips
 `:=` is a _short variable declaration_ which allows for the declaration of one or more variable and the assignment of the corresponding type based on the initializer value.